Aswin-2003/E-Voting-System-Based-on-Blockchain/README.md

 Open ganache and select quick start ethereum.

-Open your browser and configure metamask.
+Open your browser and configure metamask wallet.
 Create a wallet and store your```Secret Recovery Phrase``` in a safe place.

 #### Connecting metamask and ganache
 1. In metamask, go to settings > networks > add network.
 You can also get to this by clicking the metamask extension pinned on your browser > clicking the profile picture > settings > networks > add network